BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/Engineering/man.md

   * Clear goals/targets that everyone can understand and deliver.
   * Inclusive direction where everyone has influence..
   * Empower choice through collaboration.
+  * Ensure trust and safety how we operate.

 ### How

   * Encourage challenging closed and distant decision making.
   * Providing access to information, and permission to participate.
-  * Open source as much as possible.
+  * Open source as much as responsibly possible.
-  * Visualise all goals and work items.
+  * Visualise all goals and work items, and necessary constraints.
-  * Hold regular forums to engage people.
+  * Hold regular forums to engage everyone.

 ## Transparent

 _Transparency promotes open and honest communication in as close to real-time as possible.
-It ensures an open forum where everyone is given total access, and the ability to influence decisions at any time._
+It ensures an open forum where everyone has visibility and the ability to influence decisions._

 ### Why